uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 # How is Bozo search different from Linear search?

-If you watched the video at the beginning of the chapter you might be thinking that what you did in the present searching game sounds more like Bozo Search than Linear Search, but actually Bozo Search is even sillier than this!
+If you watched the video at the beginning of the chapter you might be thinking that what you did in the box searching game sounds more like Bozo Search than Linear Search, but actually Bozo Search is even sillier than this!
-If you were doing a Bozo Search then after unwrapping a present and finding a monster inside, you would wrap the present back up and try another one at random!
+If you were doing a Bozo Search then after opening a box and finding the wrong number, you would close the box back up and try another one at random!
-This means you might end up checking the same present again and again and again and you might never find the pet, even with a small number of presents!
+This means you might end up checking the same box again and again and again and you might never find the target number, even with a small number of boxes!

 {panel end}

 ## Binary search

 A much better algorithm to use is called Binary Search.
-In the second part of the present searching game the boxes were in order, which meant you were able to be more clever when you were searching for the pet, and you might have been using a Binary Search without realising!
+In the second part of the box searching game the boxes were in order, which meant you were able to be more clever when you were searching for the target number, and you might have been using a Binary Search without realising!

 {panel type="teacher-note"}